Rick Brant teho:ka

 In 2005, Lara was awarded Canada’s National Tom Longboat Award for Female Indigenous Athlete of the Year and has competed in 4 World Championships in the sport of Ultimate, winning 2 gold and 2 bronze medals.
 Lara’s career has included management roles with the Air Canada PGA TOUR Championship, BC Sports Hall of Fame & Museum, and the Vancouver Organizing Committee for the 2010 Olympic & Paralympic Winter Games (VANOC).
 Lara was one of five experts invited to join the BC 2030 Feasibility Team with the Four Host First Nations to explore an Indigenous-led bid to host the 2030 Winter Games.

-Lara was inducted into the Chilliwack Sports Hall of Fame in 2016 for her achievements in and contribution to sport.
-She is an ambassador for the #LeveltheField campaign that promotes gender equity in sport and is also a Trustee for the BC Sports Hall of Fame & Museum.
+Lara was inducted into the Chilliwack Sports Hall of Fame (2016) and into the North American Indigenous Athletics Hall of Fame (2024) for her achievements in and contribution to sport.
+She is an ambassador for the #LeveltheField campaign promoting gender equity in sport and is also a Trustee for the BC Sports Hall of Fame.
 Lara has also served as an elected Councillor for Sqwá First Nation for approximately ten years including serving as Chief, 2020-2023.
 She resides on Sqwá’s main reserve with her husband and two children.

 Robynne Edgar